 - The drug is related to covered Emergency Services, Post-Stabilization Care, or Out-of-Area Urgent Care described in the "Emergency Services and Urgent Care" section.
 Note: Prescription drugs prescribed and provided outside of the United States and its territories as part of covered Emergency Services or Urgent Care are covered up to a 30-day supply in a 30-day period.
-These drugs are covered under your medical benefits, and are not covered under Medicare Part D. Therefore, payments for these drugs do not count toward reaching the Part D Catastrophic Coverage Stage - For Medicare Part D covered drugs, the following are additional situations when a Part D drug may be covered: - if you are traveling outside Your Home Region Service Area, but in the United States and its territories, and you become ill or run out of your covered Part D prescription drugs.
-We will cover prescriptions that are filled at a Non-Plan Pharmacy according to our Medicare Part D formulary guidelines - if you are unable to obtain a covered drug in a timely manner inside Your Home Region Service Area because there is no Plan Pharmacy within a reasonable driving distance that provides 24-hour service.
-We may not cover your prescription if a reasonable person could have purchased the drug at a Plan Pharmacy during normal business hours

-- if you are trying to fill a prescription for a drug that is not regularly stocked at an accessible Plan Pharmacy or available through our mail-order pharmacy (including high-cost drugs) - if you are not able to get your prescriptions from a Plan Pharmacy during a disaster
+These drugs are covered under your medical benefits, and are not covered under Medicare Part D. Therefore, payments for these drugs do not count toward reaching the Part D Catastrophic Coverage Stage - For Medicare Part D covered drugs, the following are additional situations when a Part D drug may be covered: - if you are traveling outside your Home Region Service Area, but in the United States and its territories, and you become ill or run out of your covered Part D prescription drugs.
+We will cover prescriptions that are filled at a Non-Plan Pharmacy according to our Medicare Part D formulary guidelines - if you are unable to obtain a covered drug in a timely manner inside your Home Region Service Area because there is no Plan Pharmacy within a reasonable driving distance that provides 24-hour service.
+We may not cover your prescription if a reasonable person could have purchased the drug at a Plan Pharmacy during normal business hours - if you are trying to fill a prescription for a drug that is not regularly stocked at an accessible Plan if you are not able to get your prescriptions from a Plan Pharmacy during a disaster